aztrimble/Kanaloa/README.md

 - If the team determines the issue is not worth pursuing, leave a comment and close the issue.

 ## 5. Branch Usage Convention
 Branches are used to create an instance of the Master branch.
 This feature allows you to make enhancements, fix bugs, or try out new ideas without messing up the existing working files.
 Whenever working on code, work should be done on a separate branch to help avoid merge conflicts or buggy code from being in master branch.
 The master branch should contain only the most up-to-date working files.
+At all times the master branch must be fully operaable and ready to load to a vehicle.
 We recommend getting familiar with [GitHub Desktop](https://docs.github.com/en/desktop) so that you can see which branch you are working on and will be making commits to.

 ### 5.1.
 Branch Naming Convention
 Your branch name should be short but also descriptive.
 For example, when updating this Standard Operating Procedure (SOP), the branch name is `update-github-sop`.
 The only work being done in this branch is work related to this SOP (`README.md`).